 - pinch of kosher salt

-- Combine nuts and flax seed in a food processor and process until finely ground and almost a flour-like consistency.
+Combine nuts and flax seed in a food processor and process until finely ground.

-- Add remaining ingredients to the food processor and process until the dough just starts to come together.
-Start with 6 prunes and add more if the dough is still to loose.
+Add remaining ingredients to the food processor and process until the dough just starts to come together into a ball.